kaurlaldevi/weddingdata/README.md

 🚀 **Let's Connect!**
 I believe we learn best by doing and sharing.
 I will upload big changes often, so you can see how the analysis evolves.
 I'm always open to kind feedback and learning from my mistakes!

 I am actively looking for Data Analyst jobs and opportunities.
-Let's connect—I'm ready to bring my dedication to your team!
+Let's connect.
+I'm ready to bring my dedication to your team!